 Breakfast is served 8am–10am.
 The Swan is open 11.30am–11pm; lunch, dinner and snack menus are available.
 The Ox Barn is open Thursday to Sunday for lunch (noon to 3pm) and Wednesday to Saturday for dinner (6pm to 9.30pm).
 The Baa runs dry around 11.30pm.

-Thyme’s cottages repose amid trim and tidy grounds in classic Cotswolds’ countryside, on Southrop Manor’s estate.
+Thyme is a boutique hotel in Southrop surrounded by trim and tidy grounds in classic Cotswolds’ countryside.
 Cheltenham’s Regency refinement is a 40-minute drive away, and many of the area’s prettiest villages are within 20 minutes' drive.

 Bristol Airport, where flights arrive from major European destinations and North Africa, is a 90-minute drive away on the M4.
 International hub Heathrow, around 90 miles east, is a 90-minute drive; London Gatwick is around two hours by car.
 The hotel can arrange transfers from London airports from £150 for a one-way trip.